Pidee/pidee/lib-nodejs/README.md

 How to use
 ==========

-Get the latest pidee node module from npm and add it to you project with the following:

 `npm install pidee`

+Adds the node pidee module from npm to your project.

 API
 ===